 Soon thereafter, Wendy and I started dating.
 We were married on October 21, 2000.

 I cannot guarantee that a motivational speech to your class, corporation or club will have such a life changing impact as the one at THE T. What do you have to lose?
 Contact me, and who knows, maybe it will change your life!

 In the spring of 2019, a co-worker found an article about me in an old magazine that was internally published by Anadarko back in December 2002.
 The text of the article is below, but first a few updates:

-- The child we were expecting was a girl, who is 16 now.
+- The child we were expecting was a girl.

 - I currently have very limited light perception and use screen reading technology exclusively.